marijnh/Eloquent-JavaScript/10_modules.md

 {{index "roads module (exercise)", "destructuring binding", "exports object"}}

-Since this is a ((CommonJS module)), you have to use `require` to import the graph module.
+Since this is an ES module, you have to use `import` to access the graph module.
 That was described as exporting a `buildGraph` function, which you can pick out of its interface object with a destructuring `const` declaration.

-To export `roadGraph`, you add a property to the `exports` object.
+To export `roadGraph`, you put the keyword `export` before its definition.
 Because `buildGraph` takes a data structure that doesn't precisely match `roads`, the splitting of the road strings must happen in your module.

 hint}}